Chasing Peacocks in LA: Los Angeles County Arboretum

 Queen Anne Cottage

-We were lucky to visit the garden on one of those rare days.
+We were lucky to visit the Los Angeles County Arboretum on one of those two rare days.
 Ironically, we still managed to miss a guided tour.
-By accident or by fate, we approached the cottage at the exact time when the last visitors were leaving it.
-A few minutes later, museum’s employees locked the doors, letting the cottage resume its lonely existence until Christmas.
+As fate would have it, we approached the cottage at the exact time when the last visitors were leaving it.
+A few minutes later, the museum locked its doors and resumed its lonely existence until Christmas lights would illuminate it six months later.

 Baldwin Lake